AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-014-maRi-eager.md

 +++

 Description = "[MaRi Eagar](linkedin.com/in/marieager/) is a cryptoasset and blockchain consultant working in this industry since 2013.
 MaRi is a Chartered Accountant and Business Strategist with an international career at Deloitte, HSBC and Standard Bank.
 MaRi is Founder and Chair of DigitalFutures B.U.I.L.D.
 (Blockchain User-Centric Innovation and Leadership Development) and Founder of the BC Blockchain Forum.
-She is passionate about the cryptocurrency and blockchain space and is a leader and core contributor in multiple areas.
+She is passionate about the cryptocurrency and blockchain space and is a leader and core contributor in many areas.
 For comprehensive shownotes and links in the episode take a look below or click the episode title."

 aliases = ["/14"]
 author = "Alexandra Moxin"
 categories = []
-date = "2018-03-04T04:09:45-07:00"
+date = "2018-03-05T04:09:45-07:00"
 episode = "14"
 episode_image = "img/guest/maRi_eager.jpg"
 explicit = "no"